Advisory Board

 The Advisory Board brings together some of Australia's leading research and development experts, and is responsible for providing direction and advice, approving projects recommended for Defence Innovation Partnership funding and identifying opportunities for growth and further development.

-The Advisory Board comprises seven members representing each of the five member parties plus two independent industry members.
+The Advisory Board comprises members representing each of the five member organisations and plus independent industry members organisations.

-Sharon is a member of the Flinders University Advisory Council and a member of the Defence Innovation Partnership board.
+Sharon is a member of the Flinders University Advisory Council and a member of the Universities Executive Committee.

 Sharon understands the breadth and depth of Australian industry capability and the power of collaboration with Defence across academia, research, primes, and small and medium-sized enterprises.
 She brings an enthusiastic and holistic approach to Defence and industry collaborations that will support the needs of Defence now and into the future.

 Prof. Bruce Northcote is Chief Security Officer at the University of Adelaide.
-He is also CEO of TelAri Analytics – a commercial spin out from research in his previous role.
+Until recently he was also CEO of TelAri Analytics – a commercial spin out from research in his previous role.

 From 1994 until 1996 he worked at Bellcore (NJ, USA) as their lead consultant in Signalling System Number 7 and Advanced Intelligent Network congestion control research and Personal Communications Services performance analysis.
 In 1996 he joined Ascom Nexion to develop for them a coordinated performance benchmark test plan for multi-service switching platforms.
 After acquisition and promotion he became a Consulting Engineer in Fujitsu Nexion, working on broadband technology assessment, product definition and standardization activities for the Fujitsu broadband product range, actively participating in various standards forums (IETF, ATMF, ANSI T1S1 & ITU-T SG13).